oroinc/documentation/user_guide/how_to_track.rst

 There are two ways to implement tracking for a Website:

-- Add a piece of code from the :ref:`View page of the campaign <user-guide-marketing-campaigns-view-page>` to the tracking script from the :ref:`View page of the Website Tracking record <user-guide-marketing-tracking-websites-view-page>` after setUserId call.
+- Add the piece of code from the :ref:`View page of the campaign <user-guide-marketing-campaigns-view-page>` to the tracking script from the :ref:`View page of the Website Tracking record <user-guide-marketing-tracking-websites-view-page>` after setUserId call, and provide the users with url of this page(s)

-- Add a piece of code from the :ref:`View page of the campaign <user-guide-marketing-campaigns-view-page>` to the page url
+- Add the piece of code from the :ref:`View page of the campaign <user-guide-marketing-campaigns-view-page>` to the page url and use this modified url in the link used for the campaign, mailing, etc.

+ Either way, after the user has entered (clicked) the url, all the user activity recorded on the website within the session will be tied to the specific campaign.

 Tracked Website Example
 ------------------------